-In the event of any liquidation, including deemed liquidation event (as described below), dissolution or winding up of Shanghai Hesai, either voluntary or involuntary, distributions shall be made in the following manner (after satisfaction of all creditors' claims and claims that may be preferred by law):
+In the event of any liquidation, including deemed liquidation event (as described below), dissolution or winding up of the Company, either voluntary or involuntary, distributions shall be made in the following manner (after satisfaction of all creditors' claims and claims that may be preferred by law):

-- (i) The holders of Series A+/B/B+/C-1/C-2/C-3 redeemable preferred equity shall be entitled to receive the amount equal to their respective issue prices, plus all declared but unpaid dividends on such preferred equity.
-The liquidation preference is exercised in the sequence of Series C-1/C-2/C-3 redeemable preferred equity, Series B+ redeemable preferred equity, Series B redeemable preferred equity, and Series A+ redeemable preferred equity. - If there are any assets or funds remaining after distribution in full to the holders of preferred equity, the remaining assets and funds of Shanghai Hesai that is legally available for distribution to the shareholders of Shanghai Hesai shall be distributed to the holders of the preferred equity and ordinary shares ratably amongst them in proportion to the number of ordinary shares of Shanghai Hesai held by them on an as-converted basis. - (ii) If after satisfaction of all creditors' claims and claims that may be preferred by law, the distributable fund is larger than 140% of the issuance price plus any and all declared but unpaid dividends for all Series A+/B/B+/C-1/C-2/C-3 redeemable preferred equity shareholder, the liquidation preference is no longer applicable.
+(i) The holders of Series A+/B/B+/C-1/C-2/C-3 redeemable preferred equity shall be entitled to receive the amount equal to their respective issue prices, plus all declared but unpaid dividends on such preferred equity.
+The liquidation preference is exercised in the sequence of

+Series C-1/C-2/C-3 redeemable preferred equity, Series B+ redeemable preferred equity, Series B redeemable preferred equity, and Series A+ redeemable preferred equity.

+If there are any assets or funds remaining after distribution in full to the holders of preferred equity, the remaining assets and funds of the Group that is legally available for distribution to the shareholders shall be distributed to the holders of the preferred equity and ordinary shares ratably amongst them in proportion to the number of ordinary shares held by them on an as-converted basis.

-NOTES TO THE COMBINED AND CONSOLIDATED FINANCIAL STATEMENTS - Continued AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2019 AND 2020 (Amounts in thousands, except share and per share data and otherwise noted)
+(ii) If after satisfaction of all creditors' claims and claims that may be preferred by law, the distributable fund is larger than 140% of the issuance price plus any and all declared but unpaid dividends for all Series A+/B/B+/C-1/C-2/C-3 redeemable preferred equity shareholder, the liquidation preference is no longer applicable.

-A deemed liquidation event shall include i) a merger, amalgamation or consolidation of Shanghai Hesai; ii) a sale, exchange, transfer or other disposition of all or substantially all of the assets of Shanghai Hesai.
+A deemed liquidation event shall include i) a merger, amalgamation or consolidation of the Group; ii) a sale, exchange, transfer or other disposition of all or substantially all of the assets of the Group.